sscu-budapest/datazimmer/docs_config/current_release.rst

-- use pathlib in pipeline registry
-- pipereg slight extend
-- change param parsing
-- drop dag formatting
-- add pipereg tests
+A large revamp based on use cases

+- refine and separate metadata and config
-- add structlog requirement
+- add dogshow standard
-- pipereg fix version
+- start project parsing logic